berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/2-insertion_sort/insertion_sort.md

 - #### Best Case O(n)

-  The best case scenario happens when the input array is already sorted.
+  The best-case scenario happens when the input array is already sorted.
 In that case, we do (n-1) comparisons-n being the array size- and zero swaps.

 - #### Worst Case O(n^2)

-  The worst case scenario happens when the input array is already sorted but in a descending order.
+  The worst-case scenario happens when the input array is already sorted but in descending order.
 In that case, for each unsorted element, (n-1) times, we do index times comparison and swap operations.
 To make it clear: - In [4,3,2,1]: i=1 1 comparison 1 swap i=2 2 comparisons 2 swaps i=3 3 comparisons 3 swaps